Behaviors¶

 Diagnosing behavior problems¶

-When a behavior change has no visible effect, or an agent moves in an unexpected direction, use the Agent Debugger (Tools > Massive Swarm System > Agent Debugger).
+When a behavior change has no visible effect, or an agent moves in an unexpected direction, use Swarm Debug (Tools > Massive Swarm System > Swarm Debug).
 It shows the live steering contribution from each behavior for one selected agent, and lets you isolate or mute individual behaviors without editing profile assets.